Kevin Pillar Player Props: Braves vs. Marlins

 Kevin Pillar At The Plate

-- Pillar has three doubles, two home runs and three walks while hitting .226.
+- Pillar is batting .259 with three doubles, two home runs and three walks.

-- Pillar has had a base hit in 11 of 17 games this year, and multiple hits once.
+- This year, Pillar has posted at least one hit in 12 of 18 games (66.7%), and had multiple hits twice.

-- He has homered in two of 17 games played this season, and in 3.6% of his plate appearances.
+- In 18 games played this year, he has hit a homer in two of them.

-- Pillar has driven in a run in six games this season (35.3%), including one multiple-RBI game.
+- In six games this year, Pillar has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.